Welcome to MCExtensions!

 • MCPlayer — Represents a player

-• MCPos — A 3D position (with optional world)
+• MCPos — A 3D position in the world

-✅ Always returns the same shared reference (not cloned)
+✅ Always returns the same shared reference (singleton)

 Contact & Credits